Taxation of Rentals & Leases - Register for the 5/31 Webinar.

 CHRISTINE BRUNE CUDNEY

-Christine Cudney is an ALT Manager of Non-Incomes Taxes for Ameren, headquartered in St. Louis, Missouri and also very involved with legislative activities.
+Christine Cudney is ALT Director, Non-Income Tax for Ameren Services, headquartered in St. Louis, Missouri and also very involved with legislative activities.
 She holds a Masters in Business Administration from Webster University and a Bachelor of Science in Accounting from Missouri Southern State College.
 Prior to joining Ameren, Chriss worked in public accounting, both with the Big 4 and as a Partner for a regional firm, and as a Revenue Agent in the states of Missouri and Colorado.
 Chriss has also served as a legislative assistant for the Missouri State Senate and served on the Governor’s Blue Ribbon Panel.
 Chriss has over 20 years of dedicated state and local tax experience.

 Chriss has taught various tax, accounting, marketing, and finance courses for local colleges and frequently participates in local and national speaking engagements.
 Her professional associations are, or have been, with the Associated Industries of Missouri (Board of Directors & Tax Committee Chairman), Sales Tax Institute, Missouri Director of Revenue’s Advisory Group, Missouri & Illinois Chamber of Commerce Tax Committees, Missouri Energy Development Association, Energy Tax Association, Lorman Educational Services, Institute of Property Taxation, Association of Municipal Tax Auditors, Association of MBA Executives, AICPA, and the MSCPA.
 Her publications include the Journal of Multistate Taxation and State Tax Notes.